MAT34525/A4S1_WMLMS/README.md

 </p>

-- [ ] Step 0 : Browse to the WMLMS_Backend folder with a terminal
+- [ ] Step 0 : Browse to the `Backend` folder with a terminal
   - [ ] Run `npx ts-node src/app.ts`
   - [ ] Install additional tools if necessary
-- [ ] Step 1 : Browse to the WMLMS_Frontend folder with a terminal
+- [ ] Step 1 : Browse to the `Frontend` folder with a terminal
   - [ ] Run `ng serve`

 Once both front-end and back-end instances ar running, you can open your browser and navigate to : http://localhost:4200/

-The swagger ui is also available at http://localhost:300/swagger-ui/
+The swagger ui is also available at http://localhost:3000/swagger-ui/

 Hopefully, if you didn't managed to run or build the project, you have a presentation video in `NodeJS_React` as well !
 **This presentation only include a previous version of the administration panel with deprecated features**

-## User guide
+## User guide - Frontend

 ### User : **Home**